treasure-data/td-android-sdk/README.md

 ### Adding locale configuration information to each event automatically

-Locale configuration infromation will be added to each event automatically if you call `TreasureData#enableAutoAppendLocaleInformation`.
+Locale configuration information will be added to each event automatically if you call `TreasureData#enableAutoAppendLocaleInformation`.

 ```
 	td.enableAutoAppendLocaleInformation();